wady101/Music-Bot-With-Filters-v2/README.md

 ### **IMPORTANT!**

-If you decide to use this Bot, [check out this Github of mine first](https://github.com/navaneethkm004/Music-Bot-With-Filters) cause this is the same exact Bot with standard Discord/Unicode Emojis, which means that you can just simply use it instantly without changing the emojis!
+If you decide to use this Bot, [check out this Github repo first](https://github.com/navaneethkm004/Music-Bot-With-Filters) cause this is the same exact Bot with standard Discord/Unicode Emojis, which means that you can just simply use it instantly without changing the emojis!

 #### Commands: